Last Minute Gift Ideas

 Visual and Light Toy Gifts

 Visual and light toy gifts can be stimulating or calming — depending on the toy or item you’re considering.
 In some cases, soothing lights and lamps can create a calm atmosphere.
-They can be used in a sensory room or any space that is used to calm children or adults with sensory issues.
+They can be used in a sensory room or any space that is used to calm children or adults with sensory differences.
 Why does light have a calming effect?
 Soft lights in a variety of colors are soothing.
-If you have a child on the autism spectrum or who has other sensory needs, lights can help them through a meltdown or to decompress after being in a situation that left them feeling overloaded.
-Certain types of lamps can emit light in a rhythmic motion and this motion can also add to the calm.

-In other cases, lights can be used in sensory stimulation exercises designed to increase attention span, decrease boredom or practice a variety of motor skills.
+In other cases, lights can be used in sensory stimulation exercises designed to increase attention span, decrease boredom or practice a variety of sensory-motor skills.
 Among the visual and light toy gifts Enabling Devices sells, consider some of these favorite options:

-• The Fiber Optic Sensory Light is another great addition to any sensory space.
+• Sensory light: The Fiber Optic Sensory Light is another great addition to any sensory space.
 The switch-activated sensory light alternates between five different colors that cycle through the color-changing crystals in the base and up through the fiber optic spray at the top.
 This relaxing light can create a calming effect in any room, but it’s also a great tool for improving visual attention and teaching cause and effect.

 Browse Sensory Products